-- name <value> The name of the billing adapter that should be changed. - description <value> New description of the billing adapter that should be set. - driver <value> New driver name for the billing adapter that should be set. - bindaddr <value> New bind address and port for the billing adapter that should be set, the adapter is listening information on this address/port.
+- name <value> The name of the billing adapter that should be changed. - description <value> New description of the billing adapter that should be set. - driver <value> New driver name for the billing adapter that should be set. - parameters <value> New list of parameters for the billing adapter that should be set.